behrensger/dict_cc_ulauncher/README.md

 ## Credits

 This extension is based on Mike Barkmin's DuckDuckGo search.
-The honor is his.
+The honor belongs to him.
-His extension can be found there:
+Mike's extension can be found there:
 ```
 https://github.com/mikebarkmin/ulauncher-duckduckgo
 ```